The Q1 2026 big tech earnings season answered the ~$725B question: is the AI capex bet converting to revenue?

 Llama training, AI infra

-Combined, that's over $300B in AI-directed capex from four companies in a single year.
+Combined, that's roughly $725B in AI-directed capex from four companies in a single year β up 77% from ~$410B in 2025, with analysts projecting $1 trillion+ in 2027.
 Track these numbers in real time on the Big Tech Earnings Dashboard.

 Cloud Is Where the AI Revenue Actually Lives

-The clearest signal from Q1 2026 is that AI revenue is not primarily a consumer story yet — it's an enterprise cloud story.
-Azure's 35% growth, after years in the 26–29% range, is almost entirely attributable to AI workloads.
-Microsoft CFO Amy Hood noted that AI services contributed 8 percentage points to Azure growth, up from 6 points in Q4 2025.
+The clearest signal from Q1 2026 is that AI revenue is not primarily a consumer story yet β it's an enterprise cloud story.
+Azure's 40% growth, after years in the 26β35% range, is heavily driven by AI workloads.
+Microsoft's AI run-rate topped $37B, and the company disclosed an ~$80B backlog of Azure orders it cannot yet fulfill because of power constraints β demand is outrunning supply.

-AWS at 24% growth represents Amazon's fastest cloud acceleration since 2022, driven by Bedrock AI model hosting and the Trainium/Inferentia custom chip ecosystem reaching production scale.
-Google Cloud at 28% is the most dramatic re-acceleration — the business was growing 22% in Q1 2025, and AI workloads (Vertex AI, Gemini API) are absorbing significant capacity.
+AWS reaccelerated to 28% growth β Amazon's fastest in 15 quarters β to $37.6B, driven by Bedrock AI model hosting and the Trainium/Inferentia custom chip ecosystem reaching production scale.
+Google Cloud also posted strong growth, with its contract backlog roughly doubling to ~$460B as AI workloads (Vertex AI, Gemini API) absorb capacity.

 Meta's Q1 2026 Result Is the Ad Market Endorsing AI